elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/025-creational-design-patterns.md

 I think what's interesting about the Prototype pattern is that it gives you a different way of looking at object oriented programming which allows you to envision an object system without needing the concept of classes.
 There are two languages I know of that are specifically designed to implement that kind of environment, [Self](http://en.wikipedia.org/wiki/Self_%28programming_language%29) and [Io](http://en.wikipedia.org/wiki/Io_%28programming_language%29).

-Because I feel well out of my depth when it comes to suggesting a good use of this pattern in Ruby, I welcome readers to submit their own ideas.
-Personally, I feel like this pattern just isn't a good fit for Ruby, but I could be wrong and would love to see evidence of my own ignorance! :)
+Because I feel out of my depth when it comes to suggesting a good use of this pattern in Ruby, I welcome readers to submit their own ideas.
+Personally, I feel like this pattern isn't a good fit for Ruby, but I could be wrong and would love to see evidence of my own ignorance!

 ### Reflections